Sickness Absence Procedure For All Staff

 1.7 Where an employee refuses to be referred to the University’s Occupational Health Unit or refuses to allow access to their Medical Records under the Data Protection Act 1998 (as amended) and/or the Access to Medical Reports Act 1988 (as amended), the University reserves the right to make decisions based on the medical evidence available to it.

 1.8 Absence will be monitored using agreed Management Standards.
 Cardiff University uses the Bradford Factor for the management of Sickness Absence.
 Further Information on the Bradford Factor and its application at Cardiff University is available on the Human Resources website.
 This may be updated as appropriate in consultation with the appropriate Trade Unions.

-2.1 Where attendance levels are a cause for concern the Head of School/Directorate or nominee should establish the facts with the aim of resolving issues quickly and effectively in an informal setting.
+2.1 Where attendance levels are a cause for concern the Head of School/Department or nominee should establish the facts with the aim of resolving issues quickly and effectively in an informal setting.
 This will normally involve consideration of the following:

 - the employee’s absence record over the previous rolling twelve month period;

 - a comparison of records across the work area / University (where appropriate);

 - identification of specific problems or difficulties caused by the absence;